srivasta/kernel-package/kernel/ruleset/arches/README.txt

- Each architecture has the following specified for it (a) The kernel image type (i.e. zImage or bzImage) (b) The dependency on a loader, if any
+ Each architecture has the following specified for it (a) The kernel image type (i.e. zImage or bzImage) (e) The build target
- (c) The name of the loader
- (d) The name of the documentation file for the loader (e) The build target
  (f) The location of the kernelimage source
  (g) The location of the kernelimage destination